HKMA David Li Kwok Po College

-HKMA David Li Kwok Po College is a directly subsidised (DSS) college in Hong Kong, using English as the primary medium of instruction.
+HKMA David Li Kwok Po College is a band 1 directly subsidised (DSS) secondary school in Hong Kong, using English as the primary medium of instruction.

-Founded in 2000, HKMA David Li Kwok Po College provides bilingual and multicultural education to learners in Hong Kong.
-As an English Medium of Instruction school, all school subjects are taught in English, except Chinese language for junior forms, which is taught in Cantonese.
+Founded in 2000, HKMA David Li Kwok Po College provides biliterate, trilingual and multicultural education to learners in Hong Kong.
+As an English-medium-of-instruction school, all school subjects are taught in English, except Chinese language and Chinese History, which are taught in Cantonese.

-The college's team of teachers come from Anglophone countries such as Hong Kong, Canada, Malaysia, France, India and the UK.
-In 2010, the College has maintained a ratio whereby more than 15% of their teaching staff has been recruited from outside of Hong Kong.
-Furthermore, 97% of its teaching staff possess both recognized university degrees and teaching qualifications.
+The college's teachers come from Anglophone countries such as Canada, Malaysia, France, India and the UK.
+Since 2010, the College has maintained a ratio whereby more than 15% of their teaching staff has been recruited from outside of Hong Kong.
+Furthermore, 100% of its teaching staff possess recognized university degrees.

+Former Principal

+In 25 years, 9 principals have served at HKMA David Li Kwok Po College, resulting in an average duration of only 2.78 years for each principal, which includes: